Gugulethu-Nyoni/semantq/docs/SemantqSyntax.md

 ### Logic Blocks

 #### Conditional Blocks (`@if`)
-Semantq supports conditional logic using the `@if` block.
+semantq supports conditional logic using the `@if` block.

 ```html
 {@if user.loggedIn}